-When a child or sibling group appear to have gone missing or are withdrawn from a maintained school in Cardiff without the parent/carer giving notice or without Birchgrove Primary School being advised of a new school, Birchgrove Primary School must undertake the following actions:
+When a child or sibling group appear to have gone missing or are withdrawn from a maintained school in Cardiff without the parent/carer giving notice or without the school being advised of a new school, the school must undertake the following actions:

-- Where a pupil has 10 consecutive days of unexplained absence, School Attendance Officers must undertake immediate actions to try to identify the whereabouts of child/children by utilising existing contact information for the family, siblings or extended family, talking to the child's friends, home visiting, approaching neighbours and contacting other agencies to try to establish the whereabouts of the child/children. - Birchgrove Primary School and/or Birchgrove Primary School Attendance Officer must then complete the CME checklist for schools which is included.
+- Where a pupil has 10 consecutive days of unexplained absence, School Attendance Officers must undertake immediate actions to try to identify the whereabouts of child/children by utilising existing contact information for the family, siblings or extended family, talking to the child's friends, home visiting, approaching neighbours and contacting other agencies to try to establish the whereabouts of the child/children. - The School and/or the School Attendance Officer must then complete the CME checklist for schools which is included.
 (Appendix 1 page 40) - If initial enquiries fail to establish the whereabouts of the child/children, the completed CME checklist should be forwarded to the Education Welfare Service (EWS) to undertake further tracking.
 This should be sent to ewsreferrals@cardiff.gov.uk.
 Tel: 029 2087 3619